Photon-HDF5/photon-hdf5/docs/phdata.rst

 The **provenance/** group contains info about the original file that has been converted into a Photon-HDF5 file.
-If some information is not availble the relative field may be omitted.
+If some information is not available the relative field may be omitted.

 - **filename**: (string)
 - **filename_full**: (string)